yujinred/Dragalia-Weapon-Material-Calculator/README.md

-# Dragalia Weapon Material Calculator
+# Dragalia Lost - Weapon Material Calculator

 This is a program to calculate how much material you need to make your desired weapons.

+LINK TO THE CALC: https://yujinred.github.io/Dragalia-Weapon-Material-Calculator/

 ### Source